HarrierPanels/terraform/README.md

  - **Execution:**
    - Ansible is executed using the **null_resource** and **local-exec** provisioner in Terraform.
    - Ansible playbook is run on EC2 instances to configure the software and deploy the PHP-MySQL CRUD application.

+#### Terraform apply process:
+The **[logs](terraform/logs)** show the Terraform apply process, including resource creation, progress updates, and Ansible playbook execution.
+Key steps include acquiring a state lock, generating a plan, creating AWS resources (VPC, subnets, security groups, RDS, EFS), and executing an Ansible playbook.
+Outputs include the DNS name for the EFS file system and the RDS endpoint.